i-marsh/demo-days-8-7-20/README.md

   try {
     const context = github.context;

+    //let's log the context for ease of access in the demo :) console.log(JSON.stringify(context, undefined, 2);

     // log context eventName - this is what caused the action to run console.log(`Processing event : ${context.eventName}`)